 Several countries have formed Protected Sanctuaries for their rhinos.
 As mentioned above, the last remaining Javan rhinos are protected at the Ujung Kulon National Park.
 Scientists are able to study the rhinos in these small settings and also are able to have stricter controls over potential poachers.

 Progress is being made in saving all of the remaining rhino species, but the realities of the demand for rhino horns can not be ignored.
 So, conservationists continue to try new techniques, trying to change the false perception of the medicinal properties and value of rhino horns in an effort to keep rhinos alive and thriving.
+So, are rhinos extinct?
+Unfortunately, a few species are extinct, but conservationists are working hard to prevent more rhino extinctions.

 FAQs (Frequently Asked Questions)